pelithne/minecraft-on-azure/README.md

 When you are done, you have created the trigger that controls when your app runs.
 Click the save button to make sure that the function app is created.

 Now you need to make it do something as well...
-We want it to do an HTTP call to the Azure API, to start the Minecraft Virtual machine.
+It should do an HTTP call to the Azure API, to start the Minecraft Virtual machine.

-For this to actually *work*, we need to do some additional work with permissions, more precisely **Managed Identity**.
-In short, we need to allow the logic app to start the virtual machine.
+For this to actually *work*, you need to setup some permissions, more precisely a **Managed Identity** and a **Role Assignment**.
+In a sentence, you need to allow the logic app to start the virtual machine.

-First, we need to give the logic app an identity.
+First, give the logic app an identity.
 This is done in the identity section of your logic app.
 Click *Identity* under *settings* in the left hand pane:

 <p align="left">
   <img width="20%"  src="./media/identity-settings.png">